-Staff provide support to other members of staff, teaching and non-teaching, with regard to behaviour issues.
+Staff provide support to other members of staff, teaching and non -teaching, regarding behaviour issues.
 Similarly, children are encouraged to behave in a way, which reflects the ethos of the school and to support each other wherever possible.

 Equal opportunities